 In addition to his ecclesiastical portfolio, Mr. Howard has worked on a variety of residential and civic projects including several urban design projects in collaboration with the District Department of Transportation, to propose new visionary projects for our Nations Capitol.
 He has also garnered attention for his entries in design competitions including a 2008 winning entry for a Contrabands’ and Freedmen’s Cemetery Memorial in Alexandria, Virginia.
 His winning design, chosen from among several hundred entries submitted from 20 countries, was used as the design framework for the memorial which was completed and dedicated in 2014.

 Mr. Howard received both his Bachelor of Architecture (2000) and Master of Architectural Design and Urbanism (2010) from the University of Notre Dame.
 In 2010, Mr. Howard received the Ferguson & Shamamian Graduate Prize for excellence in classical/traditional design exhibited in a graduate thesis.
+In 2019, Mr. Howard won the Leicester B. Holland Prize Competition.
 He is licensed in the Commonwealth of Virginia and is a member of the Institute of Classical Architecture, National Civic Art Society, and National Council of Architecture Registration Boards.

 Sacred Architecture Journal, "The Throne of Paris - Notre Dame Cathedral," 2019

 WIT Press, "The Value of Wisdom through Experience - Sustainable Heritage," 2019